Cloud Storage vs. Cloud Backup – When Natural Disaster Strikes

 While on an earlier date of the same month, Hurricane Florence struck U.S East Coast.

-We can’t predict and stop natural disasters from happening, but we surely can do something in advance to minimize the damage and losses at individual level if not on a larger scale.
+We can’t predict and stop natural disasters from happening, but we surely can do something in advance to minimize the damage and losses at an individual level if not on a larger scale.

 Not only are there federal rules and regulations that mandate how long certain information must be kept, but also, in case of a disaster or catastrophic data loss, how long certain establishments like financial institutions and hospitals are legally allowed to remain closed.